Playing in games

 Goal kicks are usually taken with the instep drive technique which requires time to master.
-Until you learn to strike the ball properly, you’ll probably feel slight pain in your ankle.
+Until you learn to strike the ball properly, you may feel slight pain in your ankle.
 Rather than swinging really hard, concentrate on the mechanics and making good contact with the ball.

 1.Approach the ball at a 45-degree angle by taking short steps.

 2.Plant your supporting foot 6-8 inches to the side of the ball and slightly behind it.
-Your toes should be pointing towards the target.
+The toes of your supporting foot should be pointing towards the target.